vincenzomazzeo/swagger-codegen-maven-plugin/README.md

 - Definition of the name of the API interface name

-  It is possible to define the name for the class of an API using the extension `x-nt-interface-name`:
+  It is possible to define the name of the interface for an API using the extension `x-nt-interface-name`:
   ```
     /testGetModel/page:
       x-nt-interface-name: MyClassName